-IMORTANT - Be sure that the rudder is always fully down in position, otherwise the rudder gets hard weather helm.
+IMPORTANT - Be sure that the rudder is always fully down in position, otherwise the rudder gets hard weather helm.

+Do regularly check the downhaul cable for kinks or damage.
 The rudder is not designed to be used while sailing in no other position than fully down, otherwise the rudder system will bend and be loose or even break off.

-To pull up the rudder, release the downhaul line and lift the wooden tiller.
+To pull up the rudder, release the downhaul line and lift the wooden tiller a bit and pull the lifting line on top of the tiller.
 Also regularly check the bolt where the rudder is bolted to the rudder head (key No 19).

-Always make sure that the downhaul line is always ready to release with no kinks or knots on the line.
+Always make sure that the downhaul line is always ready to release with no kinks or knots on the line and that the line always is lead into the aft locker via the hole above the release cleat.

 When beaching the Dragonfly just release the downhaul line so it goes up easier and makes less damage on the rudder.
-Or even pull the rudder fully up and use engine only.